 - Customs - Some cultures can or can't have specific foods and drinks, or may have rules about how food is prepared.

 - Social values - Ideas about appropriate social and sexual behaviour, work ethics, wealth and personal growth vary between cultures.

 - Family obligations - Some cultures have high family priorities which may sometimes conflict with work.

 - Non-verbal behaviour - Eye contact, facial expressions, hand gestures and how people interpret them vary between cultures.

 Employers are responsible for their workers' physical and psychological health and well-being and should encourage tolerance and respect for cultural differences in the workplace.

-You are entitled to wear your religious dress at work, unless it creates a safety hazard.
-If you religious dress covers your face, you can be asked to show your face for reasonable identification purposes.
+Workers are entitled to wear your religious dress at work, unless it creates a safety hazard.
+If a religious dress covers the face, an employee can be asked to show their face for reasonable identification purposes.